OrdinaryMagician/SWWMZ/WEAPONS.md

 The arsenal in SWWMZ is composed entirely of silly overpowered weapons.
 Each slot usually has at least two weapons.

+SWWMZ has some special weapon mechanics one must familiarize themselves with:
+* Durability: Weapons can degrade by taking damage or being used, when on the verge of breaking, you'll be alerted.
+Since this game has no bonfires or blacksmiths, healing items double as this mod's "repair powder" (Yes, I am aware UT is not Dark Souls).
+* Inertia: Because how in the heck could you aim straight while moving, weapons have extra force applied to them while you're moving, shooting or getting hit.
+* Weighting: Currently equiped weapons may affect mobility depending on their size (this does not count carried weapons, since those are just in hammerspace).
+* Recoil: Remember, you are using absurdly overkill firepower here, so you can, for example, get kicked back into a bottomless pit after shooting.

 #### Unlimited Chainsaw Works, replaces Chainsaw

 Ever wanted to throw a chainsaw at someone?
 Well now you can!